alexshuvaev/rr/README.md

-# Russian Robotics Test Task
+# Email Attachment downloader & CSV parser

-Application which downloading CSV-file from email, parsing it and persist to DB
+Application which downloading CSV-file from email, parsing it and persist to DB.

 ## Requirements